Feature request #9275

-#6 Updated by Donovan Cameron about 4 years ago
+#6 Updated by Donovan Cameron over 4 years ago

 The NTv2 grid shift binary is covered by the Open Government License - Canada but I'm not a license expert to see if it's compatible with GPL for QGIS or the ntv2 plugin license.

 I was surprised when I put a request for the dataset to be under the Open Government License and the Gov of Canada did it!

 It's a larger grid shift binary (>10MB) so that could affect the plugin size.